How Much Weed Can One Plant Produce?

 2. Light

 A cannabis plant requires sufficient light for photosynthesis and developing strong branches to support the blooming buds.
 Photoperiod plants that are in the final stages of vegetation require a strict 12-hour light cycle to trigger flowering.
-Photosynthesis helps flowering marijuana plants to convert carbon dioxide and sunlight into energy useful for growing bigger buds.
+Photosynthesis helps flowering marijuana plants convert carbon dioxide and sunlight into energy useful for growing bigger buds.

 3. Growth Duration

 It takes about 16-20 weeks for an indoor cannabis plant to reach maturity for the producer to harvest.
 Experienced growers sometimes use a trick known as light deprivation to force the plant into the flowering stage.
-This method reduces the time spent in the vegetative state by two to three weeks and it doesn’t impede the production of buds.
+This method reduces the time spent in the vegetative state by two to three weeks, and it doesn’t impede the production of buds.

-4. Amount & Type of Soil
+4. Amount and Type of Soil

 5. Climate

-6. Size Of Grow Area
+6. Size of Grow Area

 7. Wet vs Dry Yield